letianjiang05/Notebook/Digital Logic/Topic 3 Integrated gate circuit and flip-flop.md

 |can be in one or more stable states (bistable) and have one or more inputs that can be used to change the outputs|Yes|Yes|
 |Trigger|(Controlled latch) Level-triggered|Edge-triggered|
 # Latch
+- When EN input is LOW, the output does not change
 - Sequential circuits have outputs that depend on both the **present state** and the **sequence of past inputs**.
 To be able to remember past inputs, sequential circuits contain memory devices called **latches** and **flip-flops**.

 - A latch is a type of bistable logic device.